What’s margin investing?

 There are a number of ways to stop investing on margin:

-1. You can deposit money or initiate an account transfer to your brokerage account to cover any margin used
+1. You can deposit money or initiate an account transfer to your investing account to cover any margin used

 2. You may choose to sell your shares

-3. You may also sell non-marginable positions such as options or cryptocurrency
+3. You may also sell non-marginable positions, such as options or crypto

 Note